WorldBank-Transport/DRIVER-Android/README.md

 ## Setting up Google Sign-In
 This will enable users to sign in with their Google account using OpenID, instead of requiring them to have a username and password set up.
-Note that logging in with Google the first time will create a read-only user account; to use this app, the user will need to have at least 'anayst' access granted to their account.
+Note that logging in with Google the first time will create a read-only user account; to use this app, the user will need to have at least 'analyst' access granted to their account.

   - Create Android OAuth credentials in Google API console.
 Copy downloaded credentials json to `app` directory.